Jon Cohen (entrepreneur): The Fader

 In 1999, Cohen co-founded The Fader with Rob Stone.
 An award-winning magazine, it was called "the new music-and-fashion bible" by the New York Times.
 With its 39th issue, The Fader became the first full-length magazine available on iTunes.
-The magazine also produces Fader TV.

 In 2002, Cohen co-founded Fader Label with Rob Stone.
 Its roster includes Matt and Kim, the Editors, Neon Indian, Bird Monster, Saul Williams and Yuna.
 In spring 2003 they began Fader Films, an artist-friendly production division which has released critically acclaimed films (including Hooked: The Legend of Demetrius 'Hook' Mitchell and On The Outs.
+In 2021, they launched a management division of Fader Label with a roster including Del Water Gap, James Ivy, and Shallou.
 With Stone, Cohen is one of the "veteran music marketers" behind the Fader Fort at South by Southwest, presenting "some of the most memorable events at South by Southwest, like Kanye West's appearance two years ago and breakout performances by M.I.A. and Amy Winehouse."